★★★★ out of ★★★★★

 - The faint and chilling sounds noises at the beginning of the film are the subtle result of a finger running across the top of a wine glass.

 - Friedkin admits to firing off weapons and punching his actors to purposefully startle them before shooting scenes.

-All these things and more are discussed and ruminated by a thoughtful and ingenious film auteur.
+All these things and more are discussed and ruminated on by a thoughtful and ingenious film auteur.
 Seemingly nothing was off topic, nothing was scripted, and nearly every possible aspect of the Exorcist was thoroughly analyzed.
 Well, almost everything.
-As that aforementioned grizzled horror fan it sure would have been nice to know what Friedkin thought of the Exorcist II, and the Exorcist III, and whether he still talks to Linda Blair, and how they did the stairwell crawling scene, and, and…there are so many questions that could have been asked.
+As the aforementioned grizzled horror fan, it sure would have been nice to know what Friedkin thought of the Exorcist II, and the Exorcist III, and whether he still talks to Linda Blair, and how they did the stairwell crawling scene, and, and…there are so many questions that could have been asked.
 But as Friedkin himself notes when asked about the true demonic possession, he curtly responds “Do I have any idea if there’s such a thing as demonic possession?
 No I don’t.
 We don’t know anything.”